vmware-tanzu/cartographer/rfc/rfc-0000-k8s-events.md

 | SupplyChainChanged | supply chain changed from `<old supply chain name>` to `<new supply chain name>` | Workload selected for a new or different supply chain.
 Note: `none` is a possible name. | Owner |
 | WorkloadSelected | supply chain matched a workload | A workload was selected for (really, this is when the supplyChainRef changes).
 This makes the count a useful metric | Blueprint |

-* Cache misses?
-(Not sure about this, we'll miss if the controller restarts or with HA Elections (future concern))

 **Note:** Blueprint event `messages` are usually designed to aggregate on the resource kind, not the individual resource (we omit `<resource name>`)